As an Amazon Associate I earn from qualifying purchases.

 Rejuvenation first started life as a restoration house for vintage lighting and furniture and, while they’ve strayed into producing their own (new) items they still have a section on their site dedicated to used (typically antique) items that they have rejuvenated.

-If your idea of used furniture extends to light fixtures such as sonces and chandeliers then you’ll be hard pressed to find a better online store that caters to your needs!
+If your idea of used furniture extends to light fixtures such as sconces and chandeliers then you’ll be hard-pressed to find a better online store that caters to your needs!